timdoherty/front-end-test-driven-development-v2/README.md

 - Good test cases come from well-defined acceptance criteria
 - TDD consists of a short, repeated development cycle
 - BDD (Behavior Driven Development) style tests help to decouple the what from the how in your tests
-- Testing reducers and selectors is relatively straightforward since they're pure functions with no side effects
+- Testing reducers is relatively straightforward since they're pure functions with no side effects

 ### Objective
-Now that we've designed and built our Redux state for our search bar feature, let's write a search bar component.
-In this step we'll introduce some new tools and concepts for testing React components, as well as an approach for building components via TDD.
+One of the legitimate criticisms of Redux is that it involves a lot of boilerplate code to define your actions and reducers.

+Let's introduce a utility function to generate action creators for us, thereby reducing some of the boilerplate code.
+This will be a stepping stone toward introducing Redux Modules, which will significantly reduce our boilerplate code, and will help explain what that library does.
+We'll do this while our tests are running and passing, illustrating the "refactor" part of the TDD red/green/refactor cycle.

 ### TODO:
-- High level test cases written in plain english (BDD-style)
-- Introduction to the Enzyme test renderer for React
-- Write a search bar component using "Test Driven Component Development" (TDCD)
-- Repeat the TDD cycle from step 1
+- Write a "fluxStandardAction" utility function that returns an action creator when given an action constant
+- Keep your tests passing while you refactor your code to use the new utility function
+- Replace all your named action creator functions with action creators generated by the new utility method